TheDancerCodes/Python-Machine-Learning/README.md

 A simple example introducing Understanding Machine Learning [Python].

 We will use Python libraries for ML:
-1.numpy - scientific computing.
+* Numpy - scientific computing.
-2.pandas - data frames.
+* Pandas - data frames.
-3.matplotlib - 2D plot.
+* Matplotlib - 2D plot.
-4.scikit-learn - provides simple and effective tools for performing many ML operations.
+* Scikit-learn - provides simple and effective tools for performing many ML operations.